 Mx.
 Feltkamp is passionate about diversity and inclusion, and that mission pervades every aspect of their career.
 They write to explore the crevices and the intersections: the shadowy stories previously unexcavated due to the oppression of their narrators.
 In life and in fiction, they're drawn to main characters who live on the margins and open our capacity for empathy by telling stories through a yet-unencountered lens.
 Feltkamp’s work spans from live performance reviews and interviews with classical music industry leaders to supplemental program material and editorials to poetry and libretti.

 In 2015, Feltkamp founded OperaRox Productions, a non-profit dedicated to elevating underrepresented artists and fostering the next generation of opera through socially relevant productions.
+In their time as Artistic Director, they commissioned new works, produced the historic Stonewall Inn’s first presentation of an LGBTQ opera, and garnered a NowThis video feature that received over 500k views.

 Before beginning their medical transition, they performed professionally as a mezzo-soprano, specializing in Baroque opera and new music.
 They most loved studying Baroque gesture with Drew Minter and expanding the American repertoire through collaboration with living composers.
 Now they train as an operatic bass-baritone.